karirieric/kca-ecommerce/README.md

 4. Add and remove products from the shopping cart.
 5. Purchase products seamlessly.

-## Contributing

-If you'd like to contribute to this project, please follow the CONTRIBUTING.md guidelines.

 ## License

 This project is licensed under Creative Commons Zero v1.0 Universal.